-In summary, we can improve the efficiency of the financial applications with proactive testing and risk management.
-Testing financial applications is more interesting but it’s a massive system and the testing processes need to be strictly followed to ensure a quality product and satisfied customers.
+In summary, we can improve the efficiency of financial applications with proactive testing and risk management.
+Testing financial applications are more interesting but it’s a massive system and the testing processes need to be strictly followed to ensure a quality product and satisfied customers.

 - Involvement of Business from early stage